-3 This measure is inclusive of onsite, and offsite delivery (where our learning team travel into communities).
-It includes also remote delivery such as Virtual Excursions and direct to teacher Webinars.
-The measure excludes digital delivery that is not a direct contact between Museum educator and learner/Akonga (such as use of and engagement with online resources).
+4 This measure is inclusive of onsite and offsite delivery (where our learning team travel into communities).
+It includes also remote delivery such as Virtual Excursions and direct to teacher webinars.
+The measure excludes digital delivery that is not a direct contact between a museum educator and learner/akonga (such as use of and engagement with online resources).